Our Phd Program | College of Arts

 The program is designed to take four years to complete:

-• In your first year you will begin your coursework--our students typically take 3 graduate courses per semester including the PhD Seminar which will guide you in writing your thesis proposal (this course will also train you in a number of professional skills: grant-writing, teaching, publishing, conference presenting, etc).
+• In your first year you will begin your coursework--our students typically take 6 graduate courses in their first year--five courses of their own choosing, and one required course, PHIL 6960 PhD Seminar (which will guide you in writing your thesis proposal and will also train you in a number of professional skills: grant-writing, teaching, publishing, conference presenting, etc).

 • In your third and fourth years you will undertake the writing of your thesis and you will defend it at the end of your fourth year.